SaherMuhamed/arp-spoofing-mitm/README.md

 - Spoofs ARP packets to manipulate network traffic between target and gateway devices.
 - Retrieves MAC addresses associated with IP addresses using ARP requests.
 - Restores the ARP tables of target and gateway devices to their original state.
-- Command-line interface with options to specify target and gateway IP addresses.

 ## Requirements
 - Python 3.x